What is Mezzanine Finance?

 - With mezzanine capital, companies have an alternative capital resource to senior debt and equity

-- There are fewer control type provisions than typical minority private equity
+- There are fewer control-type provisions than typical minority private equity

-- The interest on mezzanine debt is a tax-deductible expense as against dividend.
+- The interest on mezzanine debt is a tax-deductible expense as against dividends.
 Thus, at a standard corporate tax rate of 35%, a pretax interest rate of 20% is really only 13% after taxes are taken into consideration.